 23 Quai du Commerce, 1080/1000 Bruxelles*

-Even though its title references the 1975 Chantal Akerman film Jeanne Dielman, the exhibition does not address the figure of Akerman or her work.
-Instead, it freely explores some of the underlying themes of the film, such as loss, repetition, ritual, and the challenges of belonging to a particular place or community.
-In this way, the exhibition is both a bridge between Brussels in the seventies and Brussels today and between the two physical places of speculative narration in which it is set: the exhibition space at ARGOS and the now iconic address the film references, 23 Quai du Commerce, merely a few footsteps away from each other.
+Even though its title references the 1975 Chantal Akerman film Jeanne Dielman, 23 Quai du Commerce, 1080 Bruxelles, the exhibition does not address the figure of Akerman or her work directly.
+Instead, it freely explores some of the underlying themes of the film, including loss, repetition, ritual, and the challenges of belonging to a particular place or community.
+In this way, the exhibition is both a bridge between Brussels in the 1970s and Brussels today and between the two physical places of speculative narration in which it is set: the exhibition space at ARGOS and the now iconic address the film references, 23 Quai du Commerce, merely a few footsteps away from each other.

 * Our title highlights a factual error: Chantal Akerman used the "wrong" zip code for the address of Jeanne Dielman, 23 Quai du Commerce, 1080 Bruxelles, a street that is in fact in 1000 Bruxelles, the centre of the city.